 The Equifax credit monitoring product will alert you to any changes in the information contained in your credit history, allowing you to act immediately if you suspect an error has been introduced into your credit file or your identity has been stolen.
 If a new credit account is opened in your name or if a company requests a copy of your credit report, for example, you will be alerted of that activity — either through email or text message.
 You can monitor both your credit report and your credit score if you also sign up for a credit score monitoring product, which triggers alerts when your credit score changes beyond an alert threshold you have established.

 How Does Credit Monitoring Work?

-You may cancel at any time; however, we do not provide partial month refunds.1Buy Now
+You may cancel at any time; however, we do not provide partial month refunds.1Get Started

-In general, Equifax credit monitoring services include alerts for:
+In general, Equifax credit monitoring products include alerts for:

 - Changes to your personal information, such as your name and address;

 - New accounts that have been opened in your name;

 - Inquiries from companies that have requested a copy of your credit report;